-Thus slowly in the different churches of Eu-This usage as by no specific rope usage was setting aside the distinction bejudgment.
+Thus slowly in the different churches of Euyet ratined by no specific rope usage was setting aside the distinction be-

 1 Of the large number of Latin Bibles in England which I have examined, one only contains the Hebrew Canon separate from the Apocryphal books, which are placed in a distinct class.
 This MS., which is in the British Museum, was brought from the Netherlands.

+Digitized by Google

+۱

+THE BIBLE OF THE MIDDLE AGES.

-tween the books of the Bible which was still CHAP, VIII. preserved by scholars.
+tween the books of the Bible which was still CHAP.VIII. preserved by scholars.
 But this usage was ratified by no public or general authority: it was not affirmed to imply any dogmatic estimate of the value of the writings to which it extended: it coëxisted with the most explicit recognition of the Athanasian Canon, and even of still narrower collections of the sacred books.
 In a word, it was simply an ecclesiastical usage answering to the current copies of the Bible, and not an ecclesiastical judgment.
 Before examining the conflict which arose in the sixteenth century, when this usage was exalted by some into an absolute law of complete doctrinal force, it will be necessary to trace in rapid outline the history of the Bible during the corresponding period in the Eastern Churches.
+215